Sample Itinerary

 ETOSHA NATIONAL PARK

-Today you will be treated to an exciting morning guided game drive into the southwestern side of Etosha National Park, returning to Little Ongava for a late lunch and time to relax by your refreshing pool and sala before you head out for an afternoon game drive on the private Ongava Reserve.
+Today you will enjoy a guided morning game drive into the southwestern section of Etosha National Park, returning to Little Ongava for a late lunch and time to relax by your private pool and shaded sala before heading out again for an afternoon game drive on the Ongava Private Reserve.

 Overnight Little Ongava